-In a time when policy makers are tasked with developing innovative solutions for increasingly complex policy problems, the need for intelligent design of policy alternatives has never been greater [48].
-Policy makers must avoid simply advocating "stock" solutions unless this is called for by the limited nature of the available time for new designs [63].
-The design of alternatives to a decision problem is an essential part of the decision aiding process.
-However, it has been neglected in theory and practice [5], and irene.pluchinotta@dauphine.fr (Pluchinotta Irene), alexis.tsoukias@dauphine.fr (Tsoukiàs Alexis)
+In a time when policy makers are tasked with developing innovative solutions for increasingly complex policy problems, the need for intelligent design of policy alternatives has never been greater [50].
+Policy makers must avoid simply advocating "stock" solutions unless this is called for by the limited nature of the available time for new designs [69].
+The design of alternatives to a decision problem is thus an essential part of the decision aiding process.
+However, it has been less studied in theory and practice compared to alternatives' evaluation (e.g. [6]), and this is particularly relevant in the context of public policy-making.
+From the standpoint of decision analysts, potentially involved in supporting policy making processes, this also represents a challenge.